But since the lives of dogs and cats can be unpredictable, it’s important to be prepared for any unexpected costs – and give yourself peace of mind.

 What does pet insurance not cover?

 Regardless of the policy, there are some things that no provider is likely to cover.
-Because of this, it’s important that you conduct proper due diligence and read your insurers Product Disclosure Statement you are aware of any and all exclusions in your policy.
+Because of this, it’s important that you conduct proper due diligence and read the relevant Policy Booklet (which also includes the Product Disclosure Statement) so you are aware of any and all exclusions in your policy.

 Exclusions vary from provider to provider, but many of the following will not be covered under most pet insurance policies unless you pay for them as additional benefits: